-The very fact you’ve landed on this page tells us you’ve made the decision that yes, a beard is for you (or at least, you’re prepared to find out) but you aren’t quite sure what you actually need to do to grow a decent one.
+The very fact you’ve landed on this page tells us you’ve decided that yes, a beard is for you (or at least, you’re prepared to find out) but you aren’t quite sure what you need to do to grow a decent one.
 Fret not, for we consider ourselves well-versed in the art of facial hair forming and can now bestow upon to you the knowledge you desire.

 Here is everything you need to know about growing a beard.